ARMmbed/mbed_OS_API_Docs/docs/APIs/storage/block_device.md

 - Erase a block in storage.
 - Program a block that has previously been erased.

 Note: The state of an erased block is undefined.
-For some block devices, erase is a NOOP.
+NOR flash devices typically set an erased block to all 0xff, but for some block devices such as the SD card, erase is a NOOP.
 If a deterministic value is required after an erase, the consumer of the block device must verify this.

 ## Block sizes